-- Never leave your property unattended. - Engrave your personal items (bikes, calculators, etc.) with your driver's license number. - Keep a written record of valuables, including descriptions and serial numbers.
+- Never leave your property unattended. - Keep a written record of valuables, including descriptions and serial numbers.
 These are proof that the property is yours and will aid in the reporting process and recovery. - Always report missing or stolen property immediately to the Facilities Services. - Use a locking device on your bicycle.